Khosrow I

-Inheriting a reinvigorated empire at war with the Byzantines, Khosrow I made a peace treaty with them in 532, known as the Perpetual Peace, in which the Byzantine emperor Justinian I paid 11,000 pounds of gold to the Sasanians.
+Inheriting a reinvigorated empire at war with the Byzantines, Khosrow I signed a peace treaty with them in 532, known as the Perpetual Peace, in which the Byzantine emperor Justinian I paid 11,000 pounds of gold to the Sasanians.
 Khosrow then focused on consolidating his power, executing conspirators, including his uncle Bawi.
-Dissatisfied with the actions of the Byzantine clients and vassals, the Ghassanids, and encouraged by the Ostrogoth envoys from Italy, Khosrow violated the peace treaty and declared war against the Byzantines in 540.
+Dissatisfied with the actions of the Byzantine clients and vassals, the Ghassanids, and encouraged by Ostrogoth envoys from Italy, Khosrow violated the peace treaty and declared war against the Byzantines in 540.
 He sacked the major city of Antioch and deported its population to Persia.
 In 541, he invaded Lazica and made it an Iranian protectorate, thus initiating the Lazic War.
-In 545, the two empires agreed to halt the wars in Mesopotamia and Syria, while it waged on in Lazica.
-A truce was made in 557, and by 562 a Fifty-Year Peace Treaty was made.
+In 545, the two empires agreed to halt the wars in Mesopotamia and Syria while continuing to fight in Lazica.
+A truce was declared in 557, and by 562 the fifty-year peace treaty was signed.

 In 572, Justin II, the successor of Justinian, broke the peace treaty and sent a Byzantine force into the Sasanian region of Arzanene.
-The following year, Khosrow besieged and captured the important Byzantine fortress-city of Dara, which drove Justin II insane.
-The war would last till 591, outliving Khosrow.
-Khosrow's wars were not only based in the west.
-To the east, in an alliance with the Göktürks, he finally put an end to the Hephthalite Empire, which had inflicted a handful of defeats on the Sasanians in the 5th-century, killing Khosrow's grandfather Peroz I. To the south, Iranian forces led by Wahrez defeated the Aksumites and conquered Yemen.
+The following year, Khosrow besieged and captured the important Byzantine fortress-city of Dara, which led to Justin II's insanity.
+The war lasted until 591, outliving Khosrow.
+Khosrow's wars were not only focused in the west.
+To the east, in an alliance with the Göktürks, he finally put an end to the Hephthalite Empire, which had inflicted a handful of defeats on the Sasanians in the 5th century, killing Khosrow's grandfather Peroz I. To the south, Iranian forces led by Wahrez defeated the Aksumites and conquered Yemen.

-Khosrow I was known for his character, virtues and knowledge.
+Khosrow I is known for his character, virtue and knowledge.
 During his ambitious reign, he continued his father's project of making major social, military, and economic reforms, promoting the welfare of the people, increasing state revenues, establishing a professional army, and founding or rebuilding many cities, palaces, and much infrastructure.
 He was interested in literature and philosophy, and under his reign, art and science flourished in Iran.
-He was the most distinguished of the Sasanian kings, and his name became, like that of Caesar in the history of Rome, a designation of the Sasanian kings.
-Due to his accomplishments, he was hailed as the new Cyrus.
+He was the most distinguished of the Sasanian kings, and his name became a royal title, like that of Caesar in Roman history.

 At the time of his death, the Sasanian Empire had reached its greatest extent since Shapur II, stretching from Yemen in the west to Gandhara in the east.
 He was succeeded by his son Hormizd IV.